philipardeljan/ui-components/readme.md

 # UI Components
 A functional CSS component library

-Focused on prototyping/designing in the browser.
+Focused on prototyping/designing in the browser

 2kb of CSS

 ## How does it work?
 * Download the CSS